darynalys3011/GDA_Bellabeat_Case_Study/README.md

 # GDA_Bellabeat_Case_Study
-This is a capstone project for Google Data Analytics Professional Certificate.
+How can a wellness company play it smart?
+A Capstone Project for Google Data Analytics Professional Certificate.